My rating: 5 of 5 stars

 “Both the ‘radical thinkers’ and the average person are unloving automatons and the only difference between them is that the latter is not aware of it, while the former knows it and recognizes the ‘historical necessity’ of this fact” (p 110-111).

-And most readers would agree with Fromm that even though he published these words nearly sixty years ago they are just as true today as they were then.
+Most readers would agree with Fromm that even though he published these words nearly sixty years ago they are just as true today as they were then.
 Most people have become automatons, slave to the economic machine and a managerial bureaucracy who cares very little for the destiny of the individual.
 And even Fromm concludes that one of the reasons why man has little love for his fellow man is because there has become a simultaneous decrease in the love for God.

 But before we get into the disintegration of the love of man and God, I digress…